Understanding PFAS Turf: Health Risks and Safer Solutions for Homeowners

 Assess Health Risks: The Impact of PFAS on Human Health

-Research has linked exposure to certain substances with a variety of health issues.
-These include hormonal disruptions, immune system effects, and increased risks of specific cancers, such as kidney and testicular cancer.
+Research has linked exposure to certain substances with a variety of .
+These include , immune system effects, and increased risks of specific cancers, such as kidney and testicular cancer.

-Studies show that these chemicals can accumulate in the body over time, potentially leading to chronic health conditions.
+Studies show that these chemicals can accumulate in the body over time, potentially leading to .
 For example, exposure to these substances has been associated with:

 • Reduced fertility